 Why should I use wood chips and chunks when grilling?

 Smoking adds an aromatic essence to food that you can’t get any other way.
 The type and amount of wood you choose for smoking, and how you prepare it, can infuse foods with delicious flavorful accents.

 What kind of wood works best for smoking?

 Use only hardwoods for smoking food, as softwoods like cedar or pine generate a distasteful sooty smoke.
 Choose among mild flavored hardwoods like cherry, pecan, or pear, or stronger flavors like oak and hickory.

-What is the difference in wood chips and wood chunks?
+What is the difference in wood chips, wood chunks, and splits?